skg-if/interoperability-framework/docs/grant.md

 - `scheme` *String* (mandatory): The scheme for the external identifier.
 - `value` *String* (mandatory): The external identifier.

-{: .important }
-The current version of SKG-IF includes the following types of identifiers for (to be specified as strings in the field “scheme”): `doi`, ...
+**Note:** the current version of SKG-IF includes the following types of identifiers for (to be specified as strings in the field “scheme”): `doi`, ...

 ```json
     "identifiers": [